M-Faiq-7R/net-forge/README.md

 * Synchronization
 * Low-level Linux networking

-The project was built incrementally, starting from a basic TCP client and server and evolving into a multi-client network application.
+The project was built incrementally, starting from a basic TCP client and server and progressing toward a multi-client network application.

-The primary goal was **not** to build a production-ready networking framework, but to understand how networking concepts actually work by implementing them directly in C++.
+The primary goal was **not** to build a production-ready networking framework, but to understand how networking concepts work by implementing them directly in C++.

 ---

 ## 🚀 Features

+### Completed

 * ✅ TCP client-server communication
 * ✅ Multiple simultaneous client connections
 * ✅ Concurrent client handling using C++ threads
 * ✅ Dynamic message exchange between clients and server
 * ✅ Server responses to clients
-* ✅ Broadcasting messages between connected clients
 * ✅ Client connection and disconnection handling
 * ✅ Thread-safe management of connected clients
 * ✅ Mutex-based synchronization for shared client data